So, you want to get a loan? Here are some simple tips that might help you make more informed decisions about the type of loan you buy, and from whom.

 Pay off small debts before the due date.
 Cancel credit cards you are not using.
 Loan officers tend to count the total line of credit - even if you owe nothing - as a liability.
 They will only cloud the picture.
 Close credit lines that you have no intention of using in the near future.
 Also look closely at the interest rates and fees, when deciding which cards to keep.

 Choose a lender with a clean record with the industry watchdogs in your country.
 The mortgage industry receives a great number of complaints against it.
-In the UK, credit brokers of any kind must have a licence from the OFT, and if they lose it, the OFT publishes this on their website.
+In Australia, mortgage and finance brokers of any kind must be licensed with A.S.I.C, and all licensing information for brokers can be found on the A.S.I.C. website.

 Shop for rates when the market is calm.
 Rates change from day to day, so compare lenders.
 The quotes you get should all be from the same time period.